juileekharat/girl-in-space-game/README.md

 ## 📜 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).
 That means you can:
 - Share and adapt the project with credit
 - **NOT use it commercially**